vesterheim/vesterheim.github.io/folk-art-school/instructors/colburn--carol/index.md

 ---
+published: true
 layout: instructor
 published: true
 title: Carol Colburn
-description:
-keywords:
+meta_title:        # Appears on bookmarks, search results, etc...
+meta_description:  # Used in HTML head and as the description for some search engines

 instructor:
   image: folk-art-school/instructors/colburn--carol.jpg
   alt: Carol Colburn
 caption:

+related:

 navigation:
-   label:
   order: 10
-sitemap:
-   label:
-   exclude: false
 pagelist:
-   label:
-   image:
   exclude: false
-search:
-   exclude: false
-related:
-   label:
-   image:
+  order:         # Defaults to navigation order
+  image:         # Defaults to cropped page hero image
   alt:
-   description:
-   exclude: false
+  caption:
+  title:         # Defaults to navigation title
+  subtitle:      # Defaults to page subtitle
+  teaser:        # Defaults to page meta-description
 ---
 Carol Colburn has studied Norwegian and Norwegian-American clothing at Vesterheim since 1974.
 She is co-author of the Vesterheim publication _Handweaving in the Norwegian Tradition_ and has contributed chapters on Norwegian-American clothing to Marion Nelson’s books _Norwegian Folk Art: The Migration of a Tradition_ and _Material Culture and People’s Art Among the Norwegians in America_.
 Carol is Professor Emerita of Theater and Costume History and Design at the University of Northern Iowa.